 In June 2018, the Investigative Assessment Working Group chaired by the EPA developed a five-volume Local Catchment Assessment (LCA) Guidance.
 A companion document specifically focussing on the environmental pressures that are mostly associated with urban areas, i.e. cities and towns, but may also be present in larger population centres within rural areas was developed by CDM Smith in 2019, with the input of the Urban Local Catchment Assessment Working Group.
 The guidance has been included as Volume 6 to the existing LCA guidance and is available here.

 The Local Authority Waters Programme (LAWPRO) commissioned an online training programme to compliment the Urban LCA guidance.
 It comprises of Seven modules with video and PowerPoint presentations below.
-There will also be a Live Questions and Answers session organised for an upcoming date.
-If you are interested in attending the Q&A session, please log your interest here.
+There was a Live Questions and Answers session organised for 15th December 2020 and the video is available for review below.

 Course participants that have viewed all videos and participated fully in the training programme will receive a certificate of completion.

 The objectives of the training are to increase understanding and knowledge of: